Romchik38/php-framework-independent-api-example-based-on-symfony/README.md

 ## A similar example based on Laravel

-You can check a similar example based on Symfony [here](https://github.com/Romchik38/php-framework-independent-api-example-based-on-symfony).
+You can check a similar example based on Laravel [here](https://github.com/Romchik38/php-framework-independent-api-example-based-on-laravel).

-Application and domain layers are identical.
+`Application` and `domain` layers are identical.

 Differences: